martijnvdp/labtop/README.md

 sources: `https://github.com/microsoft/WSL2-Linux-Kernel/releases`

-to download and run the script, open a wsl terminal and copy this line:
+to download and run the script, open a wsl ubuntu terminal and copy this line:
 ```
 curl https://raw.githubusercontent.com/martijnvdp/bash-code-snippets/main/wsl2/build-wsl2-kernel.sh -o ./build-wsl-kernel.sh && sudo chmod +x ./build-wsl-kernel.sh && sudo ./build-wsl-kernel.sh
 ```

+to install ubuntu:
+`wsl.exe --install -d ubuntu`
+or to list available distributions: `wsl.exe -l -o`

-check in ubuntu/wsl the version with `uname -r`
+after the script is finished rebuilding check in ubuntu/wsl the version with `uname -r`
 this should now return the latest version with cilium at the end

 ## Client tools